Adaptive Silviculture for Climate Change

 Adaptation Framework

-The Resistance-Resilience-Transition Framework approach directly informs larger-scale land management policies and implementation.
+The Resistance-Resilience-Transition framework directly informs larger-scale land management implementation.

 200 Partners

-Over 200 management and science collaborators are sharing lessons learned from ASCC to advance climate-informed forest management.
+Over 200 management and science collaborators are sharing lessons learned to advance climate-informed forest management.

 15+ years

-ASCC is the largest experimental silviculture program focused on climate adaptation in the USA, including 14 statistically robust, operational, and diverse experimental sites.
+ASCC is the largest experimental silviculture program focused on climate adaptation in North America, including 14 statistically robust, operational, and varied experimental sites.

-Over 500 natural resource professionals have been directly trained in applying climate-adaptive silviculture using ASCC site examples through the Forest Service’s National Advanced Silviculture Program
+Natural resource professionals are directly trained in applying climate-adaptive silviculture via ASCC site examples.

 The ASCC Network is a collaborative community of scientists and managers working across experimental sites in the US and Canada.
 Network coordination is supported in part by the USDA Forest Service and carried out by the Northern Institute of Applied Climate Science.